SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

    A protocol's correctness criteria can vary:

    * Logical correctness: Can a thread see the data that it is supposed to see?

+     This is a high level concept, like transaction violation.

    * Physical correctness: Is the internal representation of the object sound?

+     For example, we won't deref a dangling pointer.
+This would make sure that we won't crash.

 # Latches Overview